 Free Photoshop Plug-ins Collection Photoshop plug-ins are the add-ons that power a Photoshop user.
 They make a complicated task much easier & help creating amazing effects, designing faster & better.
 There are lots of free Photoshop plug-ins which can fire your skills.
 This post aims to present most of them (150+) in a comprehensive way.
 How to install Photoshop plug-ins?
 Photoshop plug-ins are .8bf files.

+40 Incredibly Inspirational Retro & Vintage Photoshop Tutorials The memories of yesteryears invoke in us a sense of nostalgia as we long for the days gone by when life seems so much simpler.
+Technology was not as advanced as it is today, and things were changing at a slower pace.
+Retro and vintage years usually refer to the decades before our present day, up to the last century.
+Images of the early 1900s to the 1980s comes into mind as we think about the designs of this era.
 35 Surreal Examples of Multiplicity Photography May 27 2010 Multiplicity is a photography technique in which the same person is photographed from different angles and directions and then the bunch of photographs are digitally re-mastered in Photoshop showing clones of the person doing different things all in one photo.
 Today we present 35 Surreal Examples of Multiplicity Photography to inspire you.
 Photography and Photoshop go hand in hand.
 Multiplicity Photography is the real test of your patience as you may have to work for hours to get the right shots mainly because of different angles, props and clothes used in pre-production.
 And finally when you have the images, you have to work on different techniques (blending, layering, curving etc) in Photoshop to paste all the images in one single photo.

 Photoshop CS4: A Picture Worth a Thousand Words I love Photoshop techniques that offer all kinds of possibilities for experimentation—and the following tutorial is a perfect example of one of those techniques.
 In this issue, we’re going to take a portrait and replace the person’s image with text (think 2009 Grammy posters).
 Pick a portrait that offers good contrast—a photo that’s very dramatic and dark probably won’t work as well.
 I’ve had the best success with straight-on head and shoulder shots, but again, feel free to experiment with all types of photos.
 Night Photography Tips and James Bond If you’re thinking about taking photos at night the ‘usual’ way – deleting 75% of your photos because of camera blur or excessive darkness… Alas, after several hours slaving in Adobe Illustrator (I’m no graphic designer, I’m a photographer, dang it!) here is your friendly Night Photography Tips Infographic!
 Oh yeah…and if this helps you in any sort of way, feel free to share it to someone else it could help.

 Pixel Spreadsheet Microscope image of an iPhone screen.It really is just a spreadsheet.
 Digital photographs are actually just spreadsheets.
 When you take a photo, your camera measures the amount of red, green and blue light hitting each pixel, ranks them on a scale from 0 to 255 and then records those values as a spreadsheet.
 Matt Parker found a way to actually open digital photos as spreadsheets in Excel.
 The process involves cracking the digital photo file open, scraping out all of the numbers and putting them into the cells of an Excel spreadsheet.